-It is best to use a short, large-diameter hose, because that will reduce fluid friction and improve pump output.
-A long or small-diameter hose will increase fluid friction and reduce pump output.
+It is best to use a short, large-diameter hose, because this will reduce fluid friction and improve pump performance.
+A long or smalldiameter hose will increase fluid friction and reduce pump output.

-Tighten the hose clamp securely to prevent the discharge hose from disconnecting under pressure.
+Tighten the hose clamp securely to prevent the discharge hose from disconnecting under high pressure.